3 Tips for Easier Recycling at Home

-This can take the form of switching to metal or glass straws in an effort to say no to plastic ones, or this could include putting your coffee in a thermos instead of buying at a coffee shop.
+This can take the form of switching to metal or glass straws in an effort to say no to plastic ones or putting your coffee in a thermos instead of buying at a coffee shop.
 Every consideration and change counts!

 The next R is reuse, which encourages us to reuse items instead of immediately throwing them into the trash.

-You can either choose to reuse these items yourself, or give them away for donation.
-Some ideas for reusing at home include using old jars to store items in the kitchen or as water glasses.
+You can either choose to reuse these items yourself or give them away for donation.
+For example, you can use old jars to store items in the kitchen or as water glasses.

 The last R, recycle, is at the bottom of the list for a reason.
 While recycling is a crucial step in helping the environment, it should be employed after you’ve done your best to reduce and reuse.

-Recycling means to transform a good into raw materials so that it can be shaped into a new item.
-This, however, takes a significant amount of energy and there is often a large onus on consumers to properly wash and sort their recyclable materials.
+Recycling means to transform goods into raw materials so that it can be shaped into a new item.
+This, however, takes a significant amount of energy, and there is often a large onus on consumers to properly wash and sort their recyclable materials.

 Recycling doesn’t have to be so tedious, though.
 Below, Santevia has created a list of ideas for easier recycling at home:

-Recycling varies between countries, provinces, and even municipalities -- so it’s very important to learn about what materials can be recycled in your area, how to sort them, and if they need to be cleaned prior to pickup.
-Most municipalities offers this information online or over the phone.
+Recycling varies between countries, provinces, and even municipalities - so it’s very important to learn about what materials can be recycled in your area, how to sort them, and if they need to be cleaned prior to pickup.
+Most municipalities offer this information online or over the phone.

 Delta, where Santevia’s head office is located, provides resources on their website regarding recycling, garbage, and compost.